Sleep Like a Baby with These Bedtime Teas

 Best Tea for Sleep

-Many factors affect our sleeping habits; what we eat and drink during the day is essential; and when it comes to seniors’ sleep, drinking a good bedtime beverage can be helpful.
+Many factors affect our sleeping habits; what we eat and drink during the day is essential; and when it comes to seniors’ sleep, sipping a good bedtime beverage can be helpful.
 When it’s time to relax, herbal teas are a popular beverage choice.
-Over the centuries, they have been used as natural sleep remedies around the world.
-Even though results can differ from person to person, these ten herbal teas may be worth trying if you’re looking to get a better night’s sleep naturally.
+Over the centuries, they have been used as natural sleep remedies worldwide.
+Even though results can differ from person to person, these ten herbal teas may be worth trying if you’re looking to naturally get a better night’s sleep.

 Since the Roman era, lavender has been used as an aromatherapy herb to treat ailments.
 You can drink lavender tea as a bedtime beverage since it is a great way to relax at night.
 Silexan, a proprietary lavender oil preparation, may help reduce anxiety and provide better sleep to people suffering from anxiety disorders.